Yew – Japanese Yew

 It’s that wonderful time of year again, Christmas.
 Probably more than any other holiday we go all out with decorations, seasonal plants, and lots of snacks, treats and special meals.
 (The latter causing most of us to have dieting at the top of our New Year’s Resolutions).

 Many of our favorite holiday foods are toxic to our pets.
 The most common toxicity involves chocolate.
 Theobromine and caffeine in chocolate are toxic ingredients and a rule the darker the chocolate, the more toxic it is.
-Other foods such as raisins, bones and fatty trimmings from the ham or turkey, macadamia nuts and other rich foods can cause problems.
+Other foods such as raisins, bones, and fatty trimmings from ham or turkey, macadamia nuts, and other rich foods can cause problems.

 Most importantly, if you think your pet has eaten something that may be toxic, get advice immediately.
-Potential poisoning is much more treatable when take care of as soon as possible.
-In this case a quick response may save a pet’s life.
+Potential poisoning is much more treatable when take taken off as soon as possible.
+In this case, a quick response may save a pet’s life.
 Call your veterinarian immediately.
-Another good resource is the Pet Poison Helpline at 1-800-213-6680 or www.petpoisonhelpline.com .
+Another good resource is the Pet Poison Helpline at 1-800-213-6680 or www.petpoisonhelpline.com.

 Let’s all have a blessed and safe Christmas this year.